 Sociology provides a background for pursuing further study in sociology, business, law, social work, social services, counseling, communications, and other related areas.
 Sociology also prepares students for employment in the public and private sectors in such areas as management, public relations, human resources, applied research, public policy, administration, and teaching.

 Students may elect the general sociology or social work emphasis.
 In addition, sociology majors may in consultation with their advisors, concentrate their studies in a particular aspect or discipline.
 Current concentrations are in Law and Society, Global Studies, and Social Justice.

-|Freshman English 103||Freshman English 104|
+|Freshman English (or Science)||Freshman English (or Science)|

 |Sociology 101||Core Elective|

 Major Course Sequence: Students typically begin with SO101 in the first year, followed by SO211 and SO325 in the first semester of the junior year, SO212 in the second semester of the junior year, and SO453 in the senior year.